Seafarer Mortgages Explained

 One issue seafarers face once they’re on the property ladder is the higher cost of home insurance.
 If your house is unoccupied for long periods of time, your insurance could be invalidated.
 A specialist broker can help you avoid this pitfall, assuming you can offer evidence of nearby family or friends who can check on your property regularly while you’re away.

-Other types of insurance, such as life insurance and critical illness cover, can also be higher for seafarers due to some finance providers considering the occupation to be higher risk.
+Other types of insurance, such as life insurance and critical illness cover, can also be higher for seafarers because some finance providers consider the occupation to be more risky.

 How to get a seafarer mortgage